 I never wanted to be one of THOSE parents – you know the ones that you see yelling at their kids non-stop.
-I was going to be that peaceful mom whose kids perfectly behaved because I’d do EVERYTHING right from the beginning.
+I was going to be that peaceful mom whose kids perfectly behaved because I'd do EVERYTHING right from the beginning.
 I laugh now thinking about how perfect of a mom I was BEFORE I had kids.
-I didn’t know that my oldest would be stubborn (just like both myself & my husband) or that my second son would have autism and push me to my limits in trying to convey simple things to him.
-I just knew I wouldn’t be one of those moms.
+I didn't know that my oldest would be stubborn (just like both myself & his father) or that my second son would have autism and push me to my limits in trying to convey simple things to him.
+I just knew I wouldn't be one of those moms.
 Then reality set in & I bawled one night after I had screamed at the kids to just GO TO BED.
 I had become that mom!

 Knowing that wasn't what I wanted was the first step in becoming the type of mom I could be proud of.
 Since you are reading this, you've probably realized you yell too much and want to know how to calm down.
 It is possible, but it involves changing your mindset, admitting you've been doing things wrong, and being willing to keep saying you're sorry while you try to change how you react.

 7 Tips For How To Control Your Anger And Stop Yelling

 Take a deep breath: Stop and breath!
 One of the best ways for you to know how to control your anger is to just stop and take a break and learn to prevent yourself from yelling and making the situation worse.
 You can actually stop at any point.
 It’s a personal choice to continue being angry and yelling, so it only makes sense to stop and take a deep breath.